Featured course

 Overview

-In any software project there is and there will be a lot of code.
+In any software project there will always be a large amount of code.
 The code needs to handle every aspect of the product in very small details.
 To assure the long life of a project, it is crucial that the code is structured in a clear way.
 It is like arranging and sorting sheets of papers, in files, folders, drawers and closets, so we can find what we need.
 Developers arrange code in functions, classes, modules and deployable packages.
 Any developer spends most of her time on reading and changing the existent code, rather than writing new code.
-Designing the structures in which we place our code, by following some principles and widely known patterns makes a huge difference in increasing our efficiency, productivity and happiness by achieving a high quality code which is maintainable, reusable and extensible.

 Motivation